-We anticipate purchasing six to eight (6-8) land tracts in total with an average estimate of seven (7) tracts acquired in total, including about five-six (5-6) land tracts for Minnesota DNR with Fee-Title Land Acquisition with PILT line item budget and one or two (1-2) land tracts for USFWS with the Fee-title Land Acquisition without PILT budget line item budget.
-This, of course, depends on size, location, and appraised value of lands available for sale from willing sellers in 2025-2028, which is difficult to predict now.
-This also assumes the average price is about \$9,000/acre and the average land tract size acquired is about 50-60 acres.
-This also assumes that purchase offers for 25-50% of the lands appraised and surveyed are declined by landowners and/or attempts to purchase land at auction fail, as has been our recent past experience.
+We anticipate purchasing 16-18 land tracts in total, including about 15-16 land tracts for Minnesota DNR with the \$8 million for Fee-title Land Acquisition with PILT and one or two land tracts for USFWS with the \$1 million in Feetitle Land Acquisition without PILT requested.
+This, of course, depends on size, location, and appraised value of lands available for sale from willing sellers in 2025-2028.
+This also assumes the average price is about \$9,000/acre and the average land tract size acquired is about 55-60 acres.
+This also assumes that purchase offers for 25-40% of the lands appraised and surveyed are declined by willing sellers or attempts to purchase land at auction fail, as has been our recent past experience.